|

 window on his dais console and pushed the inset ahead 10 seconds.

-The transport synchronizer locked.
-The only distinguishable
+The transport synchronizer locked on a glowing "3."
+The only

 feature on the observation side of the simulator floor was the dais